hyperledger/caliper/docs/vNext/Installing_Caliper.md

  The binding step technically consists of an extra `npm install` call with the appropriate packages and install settings, fully managed by the CLI.
 The following parameters can be set for the command:

- * __SUT/platform name and SDK version:__ specifies the name of the target platform and its SDK version to install e.g., `fabric:2.2`
+ * __SUT/platform name and SDK version:__ specifies the name of the target platform and its SDK version to install e.g., `fabric:fabric-gateway`
  * __Working directory:__ the directory from which the `npm install` command must be performed.
 Defaults to the current working directory
  * __User arguments:__ additional arguments to pass to `npm install`, e.g., `--save`